japila-books/spark-structured-streaming-internals/docs/MicroBatchExecution.md

 `logicalPlan` is part of the [StreamExecution](StreamExecution.md#logicalPlan) abstraction.

-`logicalPlan` resolves (_replaces_) <<spark-sql-streaming-StreamingRelation.md#, StreamingRelation>>, <<spark-sql-streaming-StreamingRelationV2.md#, StreamingRelationV2>> logical operators to <<spark-sql-streaming-StreamingExecutionRelation.md#, StreamingExecutionRelation>> logical operators. `logicalPlan` uses the transformed logical plan to set the [uniqueSources](StreamExecution.md#uniqueSources) and <<sources, sources>> internal registries to be the <<spark-sql-streaming-StreamingExecutionRelation.md#source, BaseStreamingSources>> of all the `StreamingExecutionRelations` unique and not, respectively.
+`logicalPlan` resolves (_replaces_) <<spark-sql-streaming-StreamingRelation.md#, StreamingRelation>>, <<spark-sql-streaming-StreamingRelationV2.md#, StreamingRelationV2>> logical operators to [StreamingExecutionRelation](StreamingExecutionRelation.md) logical operators. `logicalPlan` uses the transformed logical plan to set the [uniqueSources](StreamExecution.md#uniqueSources) and <<sources, sources>> internal registries to be the [BaseStreamingSources](StreamingExecutionRelation.md#source) of all the `StreamingExecutionRelations` unique and not, respectively.

 NOTE: `logicalPlan` is a Scala lazy value and so the initialization is guaranteed to happen only once at the first access (and is cached for later use afterwards).

 Internally, `logicalPlan` transforms the <<analyzedPlan, analyzed logical plan>>.

-For every <<spark-sql-streaming-StreamingRelation.md#, StreamingRelation>> logical operator, `logicalPlan` tries to replace it with the <<spark-sql-streaming-StreamingExecutionRelation.md#, StreamingExecutionRelation>> that was used earlier for the same `StreamingRelation` (if used multiple times in the plan) or creates a new one.
+For every <<spark-sql-streaming-StreamingRelation.md#, StreamingRelation>> logical operator, `logicalPlan` tries to replace it with the [StreamingExecutionRelation](StreamingExecutionRelation.md) that was used earlier for the same `StreamingRelation` (if used multiple times in the plan) or creates a new one.
 While creating a new `StreamingExecutionRelation`, `logicalPlan` requests the `DataSource` to <<spark-sql-streaming-DataSource.md#createSource, create a streaming Source>> with the metadata path as `sources/uniqueID` directory in the [checkpoint root directory](StreamExecution.md#resolvedCheckpointRoot). `logicalPlan` prints out the following INFO message to the logs:

 ```text
 Using Source [source] from DataSourceV1 named '[sourceName]' [dataSourceV1]
 ```

-For every <<spark-sql-streaming-StreamingRelationV2.md#, StreamingRelationV2>> logical operator with a <<spark-sql-streaming-MicroBatchReadSupport.md#, MicroBatchReadSupport>> data source (which is not on the list of <<spark-sql-streaming-properties.md#spark.sql.streaming.disabledV2MicroBatchReaders, spark.sql.streaming.disabledV2MicroBatchReaders>>), `logicalPlan` tries to replace it with the <<spark-sql-streaming-StreamingExecutionRelation.md#, StreamingExecutionRelation>> that was used earlier for the same `StreamingRelationV2` (if used multiple times in the plan) or creates a new one.
+For every <<spark-sql-streaming-StreamingRelationV2.md#, StreamingRelationV2>> logical operator with a <<spark-sql-streaming-MicroBatchReadSupport.md#, MicroBatchReadSupport>> data source (which is not on the list of <<spark-sql-streaming-properties.md#spark.sql.streaming.disabledV2MicroBatchReaders, spark.sql.streaming.disabledV2MicroBatchReaders>>), `logicalPlan` tries to replace it with the [StreamingExecutionRelation](StreamingExecutionRelation.md) that was used earlier for the same `StreamingRelationV2` (if used multiple times in the plan) or creates a new one.
 While creating a new `StreamingExecutionRelation`, `logicalPlan` requests the `MicroBatchReadSupport` to <<spark-sql-streaming-MicroBatchReadSupport.md#createMicroBatchReader, create a MicroBatchReader>> with the metadata path as `sources/uniqueID` directory in the [checkpoint root directory](StreamExecution.md#resolvedCheckpointRoot). `logicalPlan` prints out the following INFO message to the logs:

 ```text
 Using MicroBatchReader [reader] from DataSourceV2 named '[sourceName]' [dataSourceV2]
 ```

-For every other <<spark-sql-streaming-StreamingRelationV2.md#, StreamingRelationV2>> logical operator, `logicalPlan` tries to replace it with the <<spark-sql-streaming-StreamingExecutionRelation.md#, StreamingExecutionRelation>> that was used earlier for the same `StreamingRelationV2` (if used multiple times in the plan) or creates a new one.
+For every other <<spark-sql-streaming-StreamingRelationV2.md#, StreamingRelationV2>> logical operator, `logicalPlan` tries to replace it with the [StreamingExecutionRelation](StreamingExecutionRelation.md) that was used earlier for the same `StreamingRelationV2` (if used multiple times in the plan) or creates a new one.
 While creating a new `StreamingExecutionRelation`, `logicalPlan` requests the `StreamingRelation` for the underlying <<spark-sql-streaming-StreamingRelation.md#dataSource, DataSource>> that is in turn requested to <<spark-sql-streaming-DataSource.md#createSource, create a streaming Source>> with the metadata path as `sources/uniqueID` directory in the [checkpoint root directory](StreamExecution.md#resolvedCheckpointRoot). `logicalPlan` prints out the following INFO message to the logs:

 ```text
 Using Source [source] from DataSourceV2 named '[sourceName]' [dataSourceV2]
 ```

-`logicalPlan` requests the transformed analyzed logical plan for all `StreamingExecutionRelations` that are then requested for <<spark-sql-streaming-StreamingExecutionRelation.md#source, BaseStreamingSources>>, and saves them as the <<sources, sources>> internal registry.
+`logicalPlan` requests the transformed analyzed logical plan for all `StreamingExecutionRelations` that are then requested for [BaseStreamingSources](StreamingExecutionRelation.md#source), and saves them as the <<sources, sources>> internal registry.

 In the end, `logicalPlan` sets the [uniqueSources](StreamExecution.md#uniqueSources) internal registry to be the unique `BaseStreamingSources` above.